robn/toggl-go/README.md

 Available Commands:
-  abort       actually, you weren't doing that thing after all start       start doing a new thing stop        stop doing the thing you're doing timer       what are you doing right now?
+  abort       actually, you weren't doing that thing after all projects    list the buckets things can go in shortcuts   list the things you can start easily start       start doing a new thing stop        stop doing the thing you're doing timer       what are you doing right now?